ylgrgyq/batched-flume-appender/README.md

 The worker thread will sent at most BatchSize logs to flume agent at one time when it consumes BatchSize logs or wait beyond DelayMillis since last sent.

+# License

+Batched flume appender is released according to MIT License.